 Methods to disable the Blur Background Login Screen

-Here, we discuss three different ways to disable the Blur Background while signing into Windows 10 PC-
+Here, we discuss three different ways to disable the Blur Background while signing in to Windows 10 PC-

 1. Using Settings

 Users can easily disable blur background login screen via local settings.
-This is the safest way to do so using following steps-
+This is the safest way to do so using the following steps-

 - At first, press Win+I simultaneously to launch Settings.